What is Atrial Fibrillation (Afib)?

 - Prior open heart surgery

-- Thyroid disease – some forms of Afib seen in patients with thyroid problems can be cured by treating the thyroid
+- Thyroid disease – some forms of AFib seen in patients with thyroid problems can be cured by treating the thyroid

 - Excessive alcohol or stimulant use